Information provided includes course descriptions by subject only.

 006-181 Crop Management

 Students will be introduced to all phases of the management and economics of crop production.
 Students will explore and analyze specific topics related to variety, selection, planting, pest control, harvesting, storage, and marketing.
 Students will engage in project based learning by developing a crop management plan which focuses on crop enterprise analysis and the production of a cropping budget.
+NOTE: The lecture for this course meets from 10:15am-12:20pm and will be offered MyEdChoice.
+The lab for this course meets from 1:20-3:25pm and must be attended in-person (Face-to-Face).

 006-197 Agribusiness Internship